streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: edns0clientsubnetip
-        description: "If the resolver that you specified for resolverip supports EDNS0, specify the IP address of a client \t\t\tin the applicable location"
+        description: If the resolver that you specified for resolverip supports EDNS0, specify the IP address of a client in the applicable location
         type: string
       responses:
         200: